Sandy Hook: Tourism and recreation

 The beaches along the Atlantic shore of Sandy Hook—North Beach, Gunnison Beach and the Southern Beaches, A, B, C, D, E—feature parking lots, lifeguards, rest rooms and seasonal concession stands.
 They do not permit pets on the beaches yearly after March 15.
 Nude or partially nude sunbathers may be encountered at Gunnison Beach as it is clothing optional.
 In contrast, the western shore includes vast acres of sand and trails and a paved path without lifeguards or rest rooms.
 These stretches are favored by cyclists and kite surfers, and leashed dogs are permitted.

 Within Sandy Hook some laws and regulations are different.
 Sandy Hook falls under Title 36 of the Code of Federal Regulations, as well as New Jersey State Code in instances where federal laws do not pertain.
 In Sandy Hook a misdemeanor could be a federal crime while outside the park it would be a minor infraction.

 Accommodations near Sandy Hook include bed and breakfasts such as the Sandy Hook Cottage and Seascape Manor, as well as Grand Lady by the Sea, and Nauvoo at Sandy Hook, which are all located in Highlands.
 Dining options have changed drastically since Superstorm Sandy, which destroyed the island's only eating location, the Sea Gulls' Nest Deck Restaurant.
 On the peninsula, various food trucks can be found and nearby is the locally known Bahr's Landing, Moby's and Something Fishy.
+The Mule Barn Tavern, located near the lighthouse, was opened in 2023.